Maxim-Mazurok/google-api-typings-generator/gapi.client.mybusinessplaceactions-v1/readme.md

 # TypeScript typings for My Business Place Actions API v1

 The My Business Place Actions API provides an interface for managing place action links of a location on Google.
+Note - If you have a quota of 0 after enabling the API, please request for GBP API access.
 For detailed description please check [documentation](https://developers.google.com/my-business/).

 ## Installing